OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     // newUnits should be the units that will be added function integer groupCase(Set currentUnits, Set newUnits, integer defaultGraphicUnit) {
       // The compatible units of a set of meters or groups is the intersection of the compatible units for each.
-      // Thus, we can get the units that will go away with:
+      // Thus, we can get the units that will go away with (- is set subtraction):
-      Set lostUnits = currentUnits ∩ newUnits
+      Set lostUnits = currentUnits - (currentUnits ∩ newUnits)
       // Do the possible cases.
       if (lostUnits.size = 0) {
         // 1. no change